Irina-Nazarova/foodgram-project/README.md

 # foodgram-project

 Foodgram — grocery assistant.
-Here you can create your own recipes, subscribe to other authors.
-There is a page for favorites, and you can also make a list of products based on selected recipes with subsequent unloading.
-Filtering recipes by tags has been implemented.
 The project can be deployed in three Docker containers using docker-compose.

 ## Site url: